Do all LGBTQ people have a drinking problem?

 If there are higher rates of drinking among the LGBTQ community, is there something about our community or culture that is triggering this?

-“I agree a lot of LGBTQ culture is focused on drinking – especially for gay men…” says Graeme.
+“I agree that a lot of LGBTQ culture is focused on drinking – especially for gay men…” says Graeme.

 Despite not describing himself as a ‘scene’ person, he does go out with gay friends and will drink.
 “Just not to excess,” he adds.